 # etc

-, but we won’t cover them in this guide; see the fine manual if you want to get super-fancy.
+There are other possibilities you can use instead of REJECT, but we won’t cover them in this guide; see the fine manual if you want to get super-fancy.

-Thus, to add or remove a domain from the list of blocked domains, simply add or remove the relevant line from the file, by editing it as root
+Thus, to add or remove a domain from the list of blocked domains, simply add or remove the relevant line from the file, by editing it as root.

 There is one final step that needs to be taken after editing this file: reloading Postfix.
 It doesn’t automatically notice that a change has happened, and needs to be told.
 The quickest and least disruptive way to do this is to send a special signal to Postfix, using this command: